Jamie3213/blog/site/app/content/posts/aws-blog.md

 +++
 author = "Jamie Hargreaves"
-title = "Static Blogging with AWS" date = "2022-01-11"
-description = "Deploying a static blog using Hugo and AWS." tags = [
+title = "Blogging with AWS, Hugo and Terraform" date = "2022-01-11" description = "Deploying a static blog using Hugo and AWS." tags = [